What is a manufacturing execution system (MES)?

 Shipping – The glasses are shipped off to the customer

 If you’d like to see the sequence and task list in more detail, our investigation into the job shop manufacturing workflow should satisfy you.
-We’d recommend this to any business manufacture as this will be how your business will operate.
+We’d recommend this to any business manufacturer, as this will be how your business will operate.

 It helps you do this with features such as:

-Easily manage resources with a nifty drag and drop system to prioritize those important orders.
+Easily manage resources with a nifty drag-and-drop system to prioritize those important orders.

 Access your e-commerce orders or generate an invoice for your accounting software, all from one platform.